zstoebs/Daily-Coding-Problem/September 2019/README.md

 - 9/28/2019: Given an array of integers in which two elements appear exactly once and all other elements appear exactly twice, find the two elements that appear only once.

+- 9/29/2019: Implement 3 stacks using a single list.